 Comared to other 2022 models with similar quality, the Blueprint is higher up in price.
 But it’s not so high up that i’d consider it over priced.
 All 2022 bikes are much mroe expensive than they were in 2021, and the Blueprint is no exception.

 If you are considering this bike, please take a look at some other options.
-The Kink Whip is a little more expensive and better quality.
-Check it out here to see if it’s a better option for you.
+The Kink WhipOpens in a new tab. is a little more expensive and better quality.
+Check it out hereOpens in a new tab. to see if it’s a better option for you.

 Should you get it?